Celebrate the Season at Dalnavert

 Want to learn about how Victorian families celebrated Christmas?
 Then join us on weekends starting December 7 for Deck the Halls of Dalnavert: A Victorian Christmas Tour, where you’ll learn about the explosion in popularity of Christmas in Victorian times, what modern traditions were invented, and what the game of snapdragon is (hint it’s dangerous).

-Try your hand at creating a beautiful hand-made foraged wreath at our Wreath Making Workshop on December 5.
+Try your hand at creating a beautiful hand-made foraged wreath at our Wreath Making Workshop on December 5 (SOLD OUT)

 There’ll be free admission and family programming for a festive edition of Second Saturdays!
 On December 14th explore the house all decorated for the holidays and get into the holiday spirit with some crafts and parlour games!